The pros and cons of equity release

 1. Lifetime mortgage interest rates tend to be higher

 A lifetime mortgage works differently to a standard mortgage.
 With a standard mortgage, you usually make monthly payments over a set period.
-But with a lifetime mortgage the money you borrow and the total interest are usually only repaid when you die or go into long-term care.
+But with a lifetime mortgage, the money you borrow and the total interest are usually only repaid when you die or go into long-term care.

 As a result, lifetime mortgage interest rates tend to be higher.
-In 2024 interest rates are currently between about 5.3% and 6.5% AER, although you might be able to find a lower rate if you look around.
+In 2024 interest rates are currently between about 5.5% and 7% AER, although you might be able to find a lower rate if you look around.

-How to get a good deal
+How to get the best deal

 Speak to a financial adviser qualified in equity release.
 They can search the market to find the most appropriate equity release plan for you, and at the best rate.
 We work in association with Age Partnership, a specialist equity release broker who can compare equity release products from a variety of the UK’s leading providers, many of which offer preferential rates through Age Partnership that you may not find anywhere else.